patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/SkeletonTable/SkeletonTable.md

 The following example demonstrates the typical behavior of a skeleton table transitioning to a normal table as the data becomes available.

-To simulate this loading process, select the `Reload table` button and wait for the data to populate.
+To simulate this loading process, click the "Reload table" button and wait for the data to populate.

 ```js file="./SkeletonTableLoadingExample.tsx"